nessos/PerfUtil/README.md

 ## PerfUtil [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 **This Library is obsolete and no longer maintained.
-Please use a modern, properly implemented alterantive like BenchmarkDotNet**
+Please use a modern, properly implemented alternative like BenchmarkDotNet**

 A collection of tools and abstractions for helping performance tests.
 Two main operation modes are provided: